aximilli1212/peterhdd.github.io/_posts/2019-04-25-theming-your-app-in-ionic4.md

 layout: post
 comments: true
 title: Theming your App In Ionic 4
-description: Ionic 4 is mostly used as a UI framework, it can be easily customized and changed according to the requirements.
+description: Ionic 4 is mostly used as a UI framework, it can be customized according to the requirements.
+In this ionic tutorial, we will learn how to style your app.
 ad: <a href="https://click.linksynergy.com/fs-bin/click?id=TozhwfAkrFw&offerid=467035.495&subid=0&type=4"><IMG border="0"   alt="Introduction to TensorFlow for AI, ML, and DL." src="https://ad.linksynergy.com/fs-bin/show?id=TozhwfAkrFw&bids=467035.495&subid=0&type=4&gridnum=16"></a>
 ids: 4
 ---